Palm Beach County Backflow Prevention

 Instances of the insecticide chlordane being back-siphoned into a water system have been reported in the past.
 This may occur when local pest control experts hook their equipment up to your home’s water supply.
 Chlordane and other insecticides are extremely toxic, so if you believe your plumbing has been infected with these chemicals, you should call a professional right away.
 Other reasons to call a professional would be if chemicals from road salts have contaminated your groundwater system.
 Fertilizers and various chemical products used on lawns, farms, and landscaping are also something to be extremely wary of.

 Both residential and commercial properties are required to have backflow prevention devices installed and many cities require them to be tested annually to ensure they are in proper working order.
-Don’t wait for backflow to contaminate your water supply – schedule an inspection with an experienced West Palm Beach plumber at Hi-Tech Plumbing, Air & Electrical.
+Don’t wait for backflow to contaminate your water supply – schedule an inspection with an experienced Palm Beach County plumber at Hi-Tech Plumbing, Air & Electrical.